ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Note than any extension to the Privacy Pass protocol that modifies either VOPRF instantiation, or the way that the Privacy Pass API is implemented, MUST specify its own ciphersuites.

+# Extensions framework policy {#extensions}

+The intention with providing the Privacy Pass API in {{pp-api}} is to allow new instantiations of the Privacy Pass protocol.
+These instantiations may provide either modified VOPRF constructions, or simply implement the API in a completely different way.

+Extensions to this initial draft SHOULD be specified as separate documents taking one of two possible routes:

+- Produce new VOPRF-like primitives that use the same public API provided in {{I-D.irtf-cfrg-voprf}} to implement the Privacy Pass API, but with different internal operations.
+- Implement the Privacy Pass API in a different way to the proposed implementation in {{voprf-protocol}}.

+If an extension requires changing the generic protocol description as described in {{overview}}, then the change may have to result in changes to the draft specification here also.

+Each new extension that modifies the internals of the protocol in either of the two ways MUST re-justify that the extended protocol still satisfies the security requirements in {{sec-requirements}}.
+Protocol extensions MAY put forward new security guarantees if they are applicable.

+The extensions MUST also conform with the extension framework policy as set out in the architectural framework document.
+For example, this may concern any potential impact on client privacy that the extension may introduce.